 Hypothyroidism is a term that describes an under active thyroid.
 Without proper hormone balance and control, your body’s systems will not be able to function smoothly.
 If your cold feet are paired with symptoms like fatigue, memory problems, or weight gain, consult with our podiatrist in Richmond about hypothyroidism.
 A blood test will be able to provide further insight.

 The information provided in this article is not meant to be medical advice and is for educational purposes only.
-If you would like to learn more about this and other topics related to podiatry, feel free to contact Foot & Ankle Associates, with a convenient podiatry office location near Richmond TX, by clicking here or by calling 281.397.3487.
+If you would like to learn more about this and other topics related to podiatry, feel free to contact Vargas Foot & Ankle Specialists, with a convenient podiatry office location near Richmond TX, by clicking here or by calling 281.397.3487.